maxwellcarl/branded/wp-content/plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.09 - 2016-04-15 - High priority =
+* Deprecated google maps api 3.14 and 3.15, added 3.23 and 3.24

+= 6.3.08 - 2016-04-14 - Medium Priority =
+* Provides a workaround for users experiencing issues with their maps loading after updating to WordPress 4.5

+= 6.0.07 - 2016-04-13 - Low Priority =
+* Tested on WordPress 4.5
+* You can now use your own Google Maps API key for your maps

+= 6.3.06 - 2016-04-04 - Low priority =
+* Indonesian Translation added - Thank you Neno
+* Swedish Translation added - Thank you Martin Sleipner
+* Bulgarian Translation added - Thank you Lyubomir Kolev
+* Google Maps API sensor removed from API call

+= 6.3.05 - 2016-01-14 - Low priority =
+* Multiple tab compatibility added

+= 6.3.04 - 2016-01-04 - Low priority =
+* Tested with WP 4.4

+= 6.3.03 - 2015-11-19 - Medium Priority =
+* Fixed a bug that caused the map to not display when a theme was not selected

+= 6.3.02 - 2015-11-06 - Low priority =
+* A new theme directory has been created - this allows you to use any map theme or style that you want simply by copying and pasting it's data

+= 6.3.01 - 2015-10-06 - Low priority =
+* Added 3 new google maps custom themes
+* Corrected internationalization
+* iPhone map marker styling fix
+* Fixed an autocomplete bug
+* All WP Google Maps language files have been updated

 = 6.3.0 - 2015-09-04 - Low priority =
 * Added 5 map themes to the map editor